Jman1868/Meditate-Timer/README.md

 # Meditate-Timer
-Meditate timer is a simple timer built in JavaScript to help when you are stressed out.
+Meditate timer is a simple timer built using vanial html, css and JavaScript to help when you are stressed out.

 Website url: https://meditate-timer.netlify.app/